marcomarino123/magnopy/docs/source/user-guide/methods/cs-choice.rst

     \end{pmatrix}_{uvn}

 .. note::
-    All properties of the exchange matrix are preserved by the coordinate system change, since it corresponds to the symple basis change.
+    The properties of the exchange matrix should be preserved by the coordinate system change.